Try following these steps first

 After each step, see if you still need help.

-Make sure that your devices are on and nearby
+- Make sure your AirPlay-compatible devices are turned on and near each other.

 Still need help?

-If you have another issue using AirPlay, learn what to do.
+If you're experiencing another issue when using AirPlay, find out what to do.

 If your music unexpectedly stops

 If your music stops playing unexpectedly, use your device or Siri to start playing music again.
-In some situations, the Home app might be using your HomePod,* Apple TV, or AirPlay-compatible speaker as the main audio source for streaming music (even if your HomePod* or Apple TV isn’t currently playing music).
-Using Siri on that device or performing another task might cause playback to stop everywhere.
-You can also use an iOS device or computer with iTunes as an audio source to manually stream music instead.
+In some situations, the Home app may be using your HomePod,* Apple TV or AirPlay-compatible speaker as the main audio source for streaming music (even if your HomePod* or Apple TV isn’t currently playing music).
+Using Siri on that device or performing another task may cause playback to stop everywhere.
+You can also use an iOS device or computer with iTunes as an audio source to stream music manually instead.

-If you see video but don't hear audio
+If you see video but can't hear audio

-If you don't hear audio when streaming video from your iOS device or Mac to your Apple TV, make sure that the volume is turned up and not muted on both your iOS device and your television or receiver.
+If you can't hear audio when streaming videos from your iOS device or Mac to your Apple TV, make sure the volume has been turned up and isn't muted on both your iOS device and your television or receiver.

-If you still can’t use AirPlay after trying these steps, contact Apple Support.
+If you're still not able to use AirPlay after trying these steps, contact Apple Support.

-*HomePod isn't available in all countries and regions.
+*HomePod isn't available in all countries or regions.